Breast cancer management: Systemic therapy

 Systemic therapy uses medications to treat cancer cells throughout the body.
 Any combination of systemic treatments may be used to treat breast cancer.
 Standard of care systemic treatments include chemotherapy, endocrine therapy and targeted therapy.

 Chemotherapy

 Chemotherapy (drug treatment for cancer) may be used before surgery, after surgery, or instead of surgery for those cases in which surgery is considered unsuitable.
 Chemotherapy is justified for cancers whose prognosis after surgery is poor without additional intervention.

 Hormonal therapy

-Patients with estrogen receptor positive tumors are candidates for receiving endocrine therapy to reduce chance of relapse or of a new primary breast cancer.
-Endocrine therapy is usually administered after surgery, chemotherapy and radiotherapy have been given, but can also occur in the neoadjuvant or non-surgical setting.
-Hormonal treatments include:
+Patients with estrogen receptor-positive tumors are candidates for receiving endocrine therapy to slow the progression of breast tumors or to reduce chance of relapse.
+Endocrine therapy is usually administered after surgery, chemotherapy, and radiotherapy have been given, but can also occur in the neoadjuvant or non-surgical setting.
+Hormonal treatments include antiestrogen therapy, but also to a lesser extent, and/or more in the past, estrogen therapy and androgen therapy.